Hexagonal pyramid

-In geometry, a hexagonal pyramid is a pyramid with a hexagonal base upon which are erected six triangular faces that meet at a point (the apex).
+In geometry, a hexagonal pyramid is a pyramid with a hexagonal base upon which are erected six isosceles triangular faces that meet at a point (the apex).
 Like any pyramid, it is self-dual.

 Properties

 A hexagonal pyramid has seven vertices, twelve edges, and seven faces.
 One of its faces is hexagon, a base of the pyramid; six others are triangles.
 Six of the edges make up the hexagon by connecting its six vertices, and the other six edges are known as the lateral edges of the pyramid, meeting at the seventh vertex called the apex.